 All student workers must complete Direct Deposit.
 You will need to know your bank account and routing number.

 A. It will appear on the students financial aid award letter.
-Students can also check with the Finanical Aid Office (563-333-5775) or access their financial aid information online.
+Students can also check with the Financial Aid Office or access their financial aid information online.

-Q. Should freshmen or new students work their first year in college?
+Q. Should freshmen or new students work during their first year in college?